Diagnosis and Management of Stable COPD

 - Evidence of air trapping/hyperinflation

-- CT chest may also be obtained in many patients with COPD for lung cancer screening
+- CT chest may also be obtained in many patients with COPD for lung cancer screening (for individuals aged 50 to 80 with ≥ 20 pack year smoking history)

 - Differentiating COPD from asthma

-- Asthma usually presents with earlier onset
+- Asthma usually presents with family history of asthma

-- Asthma symptoms vary widely day-to-day
+- Asthma symptoms vary widely day-to-day, but symptoms are usually worse at night/early morning

 Disease Severity